frederic-perez/AmE-dictionary/data/dictionary.md

 __inveigh__ _v_ :three: (inveighed) To protest or complain bitterly or vehemently. _Syn_ rail
 __inveigle__ _v_ :two: __1__ To win over by wiles. _Syn_ entice __2__ To acquire by ingenuity or flattery: _inveigled her way into a promotion._ _Syn_ wangle
 __invest__ _v_ _The Black Prince could be starved out if the French chose to surround and invest him._
-__inveterate__ _adj_ :four: Always doing a particular thing, especially something bad, and unlikely to change.
+__inveterate__ _adj_ :five: Always doing a particular thing, especially something bad, and unlikely to change. _Two inveterate peculators._
 __inviolate__ _adj_ Free from violation, injury, desecration, or outrage. _Syn_ intact, whole, untouched, undisturbed, unsullied, unpolluted, unstained, undefiled _The old America had only one foreign policy, and that was to hold inviolate the Monroe doctrine._
 __invoice__ _v_
 __invoke__